Greek Spinach Rice (Spanakorizo)🌿🇬🇷

 - With a few tablespoons olive oil, sauté the onions in a large saucepan until translucent.

 - Add the roughly cut spinach and leave it for 5-10 mins until it wilts.
 It may appear that there is too much spinach for the pot, but as it heats it will wilt and decrease in volume.
+Putting the lid on will make the spinach wilt faster.

 - Add hot water and bring to the boil.